orichaud/gce/Readme.md

 ## Testing

 You can check the service with `kubectl get services --namespace=orns`.
-Your service is available for external traffic once the EXTERNAL-IP is defined and not marked as pending:
+The `counter-service` service is available for external traffic once the EXTERNAL-IP is defined and not marked as pending.
+The `redis-service` is just a ClusterIP accessible within the cluster to expose the Redis instance.

 ``` sh
 NAME              TYPE           CLUSTER-IP      EXTERNAL-IP      PORT(S)          AGE